 Bret Keast, AICP

-Bret C. Keast, AICP, is President and Owner of Kendig Keast Collaborative and enCodePlus, LLC.
+Bret C. Keast, AICP, is CEO and Owner of Kendig Keast Collaborative and enCodePlus, LLC.
 Bret has a B.S. in Community and Regional Planning, a specialty in Architecture, and a second degree in Speech Communication from Iowa State University.
-He also has a Master of Urban Planning degree from the University of Kansas.
-Bret's previous experience includes the Iowa Northland Regional Council of Governments (INRCOG); the City of Olathe, Kansas; Wilbur Smith Associates (Houston, Texas); and Kendig Keast Collaborative (KKC).
-Mr. Keast has developed comprehensive and small area plans, zoning and land development regulations, and a broad array of other studies for municipal and county jurisdictions across more than 40 states.
-After its early years as ZoningPlus, Bret formed enCodePlus, LLC in 2012, which is a content management and online code publishing company used to computerize and codify development codes or entire codes of ordinances.
+He also has a Master of Urban Planning degree from the University of Kansas with an emphasis in Urban Design.
+Bret was the Director of Planning and Transit for the Iowa Northland Regional Council of Governments (INRCOG); Senior Planner for the City of Olathe, Kansas; and National Practice Leader for Urban Planning and Wilbur Smith Associates (Houston, Texas).
+He became a partner of Lane Kendig, Inc. in 2003 and then sole owner of Kendig Keast Collaborative (KKC) in 2010.
+At each stop in his 30-year career, Bret has developed comprehensive and special area master plans, zoning and land development regulations and unified codes, and a broad array of other studies for municipal and county jurisdictions across more than 40 states.
+Mr. Keast is also the owner of enCodePlus, LLC, which is a cloud-based code drafting and editing, content management, codification, and online code publishing SaaS company used to computerize and codify development codes and entire codes of ordinances for towns, cities, counties, and other jurisdictions.